 "Poetry is always a good choice – poems are often short and allow for lots of discussion."

-How do you find the workload of Modern and Medieval Languages?
+How do you find the workload?

 The great thing about MML is that you will very rarely find someone doing all the same stuff as you; the breadth of choice in MML means that no student will have an identical week.
 This is perhaps more relevant to second and fourth years, when there is more choice in your papers (modules).
 Yet even in first year, some students may be spending their time looking at existentialism in French cinema, while another may be analysing the words of Marx and Engels in the Communist Manifesto.
 Doing ab initio German in first year meant that I had one 9 am and two 10am language classes every week (alternating between two different language teachers), alongside a weekly oral supervision.
 Do not be put off by oral supervisions in your ab initio language; they are very laid-back and are actually seem more like an extra language class.
 For post-A-level French, everyone attended various language classes (Use of French, French translation and an oral supervision in College) as well as the ‘Introduction to’ paper, which encompasses a variety of literature, film and thought.
 More information on specific papers can be found on the MML website.
 Depending on how you manage your time, the workload never becomes too much of a problem.
 I would recommend completing your language work on the day it is set, so you have more time to focus on your weekly essay.

 What do you do when you’re not working?